-The store was the first instance of what is quickly becoming standard practice for The Seneca, born of pandemic-related necessity: treating the large venue as a sort of Swiss army knife; two Saturdays ago, for instance, saw the premiere of the aforementioned farmer’s market, run primarily by Bailey Anglin, who sources produce from Treiber Farms in Peconic, Long Island.
+The general store was the first instance of what is quickly becoming standard practice for The Seneca, born of pandemic-related necessity: treating the large venue as a sort of Swiss army knife.
+Two Saturdays ago, for instance, saw the premiere of the aforementioned farmer’s market, run primarily by Bailey Anglin, who sources produce from Treiber Farms in Peconic, Long Island.

-Vegetables are heavily represented on The Seneca’s new menu, previously dominated by their burger.
-The new head chef, JP Dawson, is whipping up stiff, plant-based competition in the form of an eggplant parm sandwich featuring charred broccoli, and a vegetarian Bahn Mi stealthily swaps shiitake mushrooms for the usual porcine protein.
+Vegetables, it should be mentioned, are heavily represented on The Seneca’s new menu, previously dominated by their burger; the new head chef, JP Dawson, is whipping up stiff, plant-based competition in the form of an eggplant parmesan sandwich featuring charred broccoli, and a vegetarian Bahn Mi which stealthily swaps shiitake mushrooms for the usual porcine protein.